Proteus for Planning data integration and analysis

 Add a new gear to existing Project Management

-Proteus is not only an excel collaboration, but also a set of useful tools applied directly to your existing data:
+Proteus offers a set of useful tools applied directly to your existing data:

 - Interactive Gantt Chart